-ReSound LiNX 3D hearing aids are Made for iPhone, and allow for direct communication and control with an iPhone, iPad, or iPod touch.
+ReSound LiNX 3D are Made for Apple, and allow for direct communication and control with an iPhone®, iPad®, iPod touch® or Apple Watch®.

-NOTE: For assistance with pairing and using these products with your ReSound LiNX 3D device, please contact your hearing care professional.
+NOTE: For assistance with pairing and using these products with your ReSound LiNX 3D hearing aids, please contact your hearing care professional.